UniBwM-IFS-AILab/REAP/README.md

 ### Setup of the Ground Control Software

 Follow the instructions (for Ubuntu Linux) under: https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html to install QGroundControl under WSL2.
 You can start QGroundControl by executing the command `./QGroundControl.AppImage`.
 When the Unreal Simulation and PX4 are already running, it should automatically connect.

+### Multidrone Simulation

+For simulating multiple drones, you first have to modify the AirSim settings.json file.
+This allows you to create multiple drone actors in the Unreal Environment.
+The REAP repo contains an example for 3 drones in the file `/AirSim_alternative_settings/settings_multi.json`.
+Just copy it and replace the content of your own settings.json, but you can modify it further with a custom amount.
+The second step depends on your use case:
+- If you just want to control multiple drones via QGroundControl, you can use the script `/multi_drone_scripts/sitl_multiple_run.sh` to start multiple px4 instances.
+Run it from the directory `~/PX4-Autopilot/Tools/simulation/sitl_multiple_run.sh` in the WSL2 instance.
+When starting QGroundControl afterwards, there will be a selector available, where you can define a custom flight mission for each drone individually.
+- If you want to use pddl-based planning with UPF4ROS, you can use the alternative startup script `start_upf_simulation_multi.sh` instead.
+You can modify the variable "drone_count" inside of it, but you have to make sure that the number matches your configured AirSim settings.
+You will need to use the content of our `aliases.sh` file for it to work, similarly to the `start_upf_simulation.sh`.

 ### Setup of the Environment Manipulation
 You can externally control the simulation environment (i.e. spawn new objects, change weather conditions, etc.) using the **Remote Control API** for the Unreal Engine and the **AirSim API**.